Elena' s AI Blog

 random1

-We can get information from a tensor about its datatype with tensor.dtype, shape with tensor.shape, rank with tensor.ndim, axis or dimension with tensor[axis], and size with tf.size(tensor) as in the following example:
+TensorFlow exposes a tensor’s metadata through attributes and functions: data type with tensor.dtype, shape with tensor.shape, rank (number of dimensions) with tensor.ndim, a specific axis with tensor.shape[axis], and total element count with tf.size(tensor), as in the following example:

 tensor=tf.zeros(shape=[2, 3, 5])